JC Copenhagen is management, advising, mentoring and administration

 Jens Christian Jensen has a background as bookkeeper and is educated in HR at the Danish Broadcasting Corporation.
 He has worked several years for the Danish Arts Foundation at the Agency for Culture and Palaces (2001-2008) within the departments for music and performing arts.
 He has worked as project coordinator and administrator for Copenhagen International Theatre and from 2011 to 2018 we worked at the Project Centre at Dansehallerne.
 In 2018-20, he worked as administrator and advisor for Performing Arts Platform in Aarhus – and last for HAUT in Copenhagen (2020 – 2022).

 Jens Christian holds a BA in History and Middle East History, and holds a MA in Modern Culture from Copenhagen University.
-In 2023-24 Jens Christian is attending further education as narrative practitioner at DISKUK (Danish Institute for Supervision, Employee Education and Consultancy).
+In 2023 Jens Christian attended further education as narrative practitioner at DISKUK (Danish Institute for Supervision, Employee Education and Consultancy).
 In 2019-20 Jens Christian was educated as narrative supervisor consultant at DISPUK.

-Jens Christian began administrating companies (teaterforeninger) in Aarhus in 2019 – and at the end of 2020 it became his main focus – and finally he came out as independent and self-imployed.
+Jens Christian began administrating companies (teaterforeninger) in Aarhus in 2019 – and at the end of 2020 it became his main focus – and finally he came out as independent and self-imployed, today with a focus on Copenhagen-based companies. .

 On the website, all information is in Danish, including Jens Christians CV.
 If you want to get in touch with Jens Christian, please contact him: